When you learn how to really value your health, amazing things happen.

 The aim of her thesis was to understand and explore the embodied experiences of ultra-runners who had recently experienced an injury.
 For these athletes, an injury represents a shift in their entire way of being, which is often not considered in the course of medical intervention and treatment.
 Understanding their embodied experiences has implications for how these athletes respond to treatment and rehabilitation.
 Using arts based forms of narrative inquiry also sheds light on the limitations of relying solely on verbal narratives, as art provides unique ways of capturing experiences that cannot be accessed by language alone

 Beautiful Minds had the pleasure of having Leanne Hall speak at our annual youth event to hundreds of our teens.
-She was a dynamic, funny and very engaging presenter and our teens loved her!
-She added so much value to our event.
-Beautiful Minds
+She was a dynamic, funny and very engaging presenter and our teens loved her! ... keep reading Beautiful Minds